ShubhangiJha/Uber_data_analysis/README.md

 ![image](https://user-images.githubusercontent.com/56463608/129935155-6698bc39-5901-48c2-a1d7-56de4bd5731b.png)

 ## Uber Data Analysis using Heatmaps and Spatial Visualization
-This notebook is a continuation of the " Uber Basic Data Analysis " notebook.
+This notebook is a continuation of the " Uber Data Analysis using python" notebook.

 It contains more in depth visualizations ( Heatmaps, spatial visualizations and animation ) of the Uber Pickups in New York City data set.